astroDimitrios/Astronomy/AstPy-004 Solar Images/README.md

 # Solar Images

-***local only*** - doesn't work online in JupyterLab due to glymur and SunPy problems which I cannot resolve
+***Note*** - doesn't seem to work on tryJupyter due to glymur and SunPy dependencies.
+Works well on local environment and custom JupyterHub env!

 ## AIM - To access image data on the sun and visualise it in different wavelengths